Table of Contents

 Key Components of Warehouse Automation

 A robust warehouse automation system is made up of several critical components.
-Each component is critical in converting old warehouses into high-tech, efficient operations.
+Each component is essential in converting old warehouses into high-tech, efficient operations.
 The following are the essential components:

 Automated Storage and Retrieval Systems (AS/RS)

-AS/RS systems are made up of racks, shelves, and cranes or robotic shuttles that store and retrieve objects from preset storage places automatically.
+AS/RS systems are made up of racks, shelves, and cranes or robotic shuttles that automatically store and retrieve objects from preset storage places.
 These systems handle inventory management and order picking with ease.

 Conveyor Systems

-Conveyor systems make it easier for items to move across the warehouse, minimising the need for physical handling.
-They link multiple processing areas like receiving, picking, packaging, and shipping.
+Conveyor systems make moving items across the warehouse easier, minimising the need for physical handling.
+They link processing areas like receiving, picking, packaging, and shipping.

 RFID (Radio Frequency Identification) Technology and Barcode Scanning